fabian-bouche-liferay/site-initializer-factory/README.md

 The next step would be to find a way to dynamically create those client extensions whenever a new site / organization is created.

+## Initialization only

+The CX deployment only works for the initial site initialization.

+I need to check what needs to be done for update to work.